ManiOrgrim/Rikitake/README.md

 character.
 *N_steps* determines for how many time steps the integration will be performed.
- The default time step is *dt*=1/256=0.00390625 (arbitrary time units), if not specified by the user [see here](#switches).
+ The default time step is *dt*=1/256=0.00390625 (arbitrary time units), if not specified by the user ([see here](#switches) to see how to change it).
- This means that the simultation will run until a time value `t=dt * N_steps`, generating *N_steps* points as solution.
-As *N_steps* grows, the lyapunov exponent estimate approaches  to the real value, but it will take more computation time.
+ This means that the simulation will run until a time value `t=dt * N_steps`, generating *N_steps* points as solution.
+As *N_steps* grows, the Lyapunov exponent estimate approaches  to the real value, but it will take more computation time.